J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Estimation of the stellar mass function

 \subsection{The 1/V\textsubscript{max} method}

-We used the $1/V_{\rm max}$ technique from \cite{schmidt1968space} to correct for the Malmquist bias weighing each galaxy by the maximum volume it can be detected at.
+We used the $1/V_{\rm max}$ technique from Schmidt (1968) to correct for Malmquist bias by weighting each galaxy by the maximum volume over which it could be detected.
 We defined $V_{{\rm max}, i}$ as the maximum volume in which a galaxy $i$ at redshift $z_i$ with stellar mass $M_{\star,i}$ could be detected.
-The number density $\Phi$ in mass bin $j$ is computed by the sum over all $N_j$ objects in such bin as:
+The number density $\Phi$ in mass bin $j$ was computed by summing over all $N_j$ objects in that bin: